-Background checks, credit and criminal records are 'private information' as defined by the ESA, and are allowed only pursuant to the ESA.
-Employers may not request employees or job applicants to provide, against their free will, private information that is not necessary to the employment concerned.
+Background checks, and credit and criminal records are 'private information' as defined by the ESA, and are allowed only pursuant to the ESA.
+Employers may not request employees or job applicants to provide, against their free will, private information unnecessary to the employment concerned.
 Private information includes:

-- a physiological information (e.g., genetic tests, medication test, medical treatment tests, HIV tests, intelligence quotient tests and fingerprints); - b psychological information (e.g., psychiatric tests, loyalty tests and polygraph tests); and - c personal lifestyle information (e.g., credit, criminal records, pregnancy plans and background checks).
+- physiological information (e.g., genetic tests, medication tests, medical treatment tests, HIV tests, intelligence quotient tests and fingerprints); - b psychological information (e.g., psychiatric tests, loyalty tests and polygraph tests); and - c personal lifestyle information (e.g., credit, criminal records, pregnancy plans and background checks).